studentmediene/podkast.radiorevolt.no/INSTALLING.md

     * tk8.5-dev

     More generally, you need to satisfy the dependencies of the packages listed in the requirement files (see below).
+    See `centos_packages.txt` for a list of packages to install for CentOS.

-2. Install build dependencies for python and its lxml-bindings by running `sudo apt-get build-dep python3-lxml` (still assuming Ubuntu/Debian)
+2. Install build dependencies for python and its lxml-bindings by running `sudo apt-get build-dep python3-lxml` (still assuming Ubuntu/Debian) (or don't)

 3. [Use virtualenv!](https://iamzed.com/2009/05/07/a-primer-on-virtualenv/)